minio/docs/source/reference/minio-mc/mc-legalhold-set.rst

 Legal Holds Require Explicit Removal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Legal Holds are indefinite and enforce complete immutability for locked objects.
+Legal holds are indefinite and enforce complete immutability for locked objects.
 Only privileged users with the :policy-action:`s3:PutObjectLegalHold` can set or
-lift the Legal Hold.
+lift the legal hold.

 Legal Holds Complement Other Retention Modes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~